top of page

 Emotion, Aging & Health

-I am interested in the biological mechanisms through which psychological stress associated with bereavement and caregiving for people with Alzheimer's Disease can dysregulate the immune, autonomic, and endocrine systems, and how this may be moderated by adaptive emotion regulation (Brown, et al., 2022; Moncada-Jimenez et al., 2023; Dicker et al., in prep).
+I am interested in the biological mechanisms through which psychological stress associated with bereavement and caregiving for people with Alzheimer's Disease can dysregulate the immune, autonomic, and endocrine systems, and how this may be moderated by adaptive emotion regulation.

 lonely.jpeg